dundd2/IFY-Website-Design-and-Development-Homework-2023-akibTsuu-Film-Productions/README.md

 # ISC-WSDD-Homework-2023

 This is a website project created for the ISC Website Design and Development  Homework in May 2023.
+For more information please check that 2 docx files

 About
 The goal of this project was to design and develop a small website for a business or organization.
 The website contains a homepage and 4 additional pages on related topics.